 Property insurance helps alleviate the costs associated with repairing or replacing property lost in those events.
 Further, some plans might cover the business lost during the repair process.

 Professional Liability Insurance

 While the above insurance types are more generally tied to your business’s operations overall, professional liability insurance is directly tied to the risk that comes with providing your services.

 One easy way to wrap your mind around this type of insurance is to visualize all of the different ways your staff members interact with clients and their pets.
-Every interaction when checking-in, grooming, walking, and feeding an animal— those are the actions that are covered under professional liability insurance if anything goes wrong.
+Every interaction when checking in, grooming, walking, and feeding an animal—is covered under professional liability insurance if anything goes wrong.

 To further illustrate this, the following incidents would be covered under professional liability:

 - A dog is injured during grooming services.